blaenk/blaenk.github.com/source/_posts/2013-01-04-naive-convolution-in-haskell.markdown

 $$-3\delta[n-8] \mapsto -3h[n-8]$$

 What this means is that if we know the unit impulse response of a system, we consequently know how the system will react to _any_ impulse.
 These impulse responses can then be synthesized to form the output signal that would result from running the input signal through the actual system.
+An example of the powerful implications of this method is [convolution reverb](http://en.wikipedia.org/wiki/Convolution_reverb), in which an impulse response of a physical or virtual space is generated and then convolved with any input signal to simulate the effect of reverberation in that space.

 In short, the input signal _convolved_ with the unit impulse response results in the output signal.
 Convolution of input signal $$x[n]$$ with unit impulse $$h[n]$$ to generate output signal $$y[n]$$ is denoted as: